boonepeter/boonepeter.github.io/content/posts/personal-genome-sequencing.md

 ## Using the data

-I was able load the VCF file into BigQuery using [Google's gcp-variant-transforms tool](https://github.com/googlegenomics/gcp-variant-transforms).
-This process worked smoothly for me and it hase been interesting to query the data.
+I was able to load the VCF file into BigQuery using [Google's gcp-variant-transforms tool](https://github.com/googlegenomics/gcp-variant-transforms).
+This process worked smoothly for me and it has been interesting to query the data.

-I have seen others recomend [Promethease](https://promethease.com/), so I will be checking that out next.
+I have seen others recommend [Promethease](https://promethease.com/), so I will be checking that out next.

 I am just getting started analyzing my sequencing data and I will post more about what I find along the way.